cafeibit/Azure-Data-Engineering/readme.md

  <code> %sql</code><br>
  <code>select CustomerKey, CustomerAlternateKey from customer_temp_data limit 10;</code><br>`

+##  Query data in the lake using Azure Synapse serverless SQL pools

+Azure Synapse serverless SQL pool is tailored for querying the data in the lake.
+It supports querying CSV, JSON, and Parquet file formats directly.

+--To craft queries to read a file (with specific format) and multiple files or folders.

+--To extract specific data out of the files you are interested in.

+--To query the different file types that can be stored in a data lake.

+*  Query a CSV file using Azure Synapse serverless SQL pools

+*  Query a Parquet file using Azure Synapse serverless SQL pools

+*  Query a JSON file using Azure Synapse serverless SQL pools

+*  Query multiple files and folders using Azure Synapse serverless SQL pools

+*  Storage considerations when using Azure Synapse serverless SQL pools

 ## Work with Data Warehouses using Azure Synapse Analytics by developer features
 ### Work With Windowning functions
 *  Window Functions